 Mixed features, also known as mixed episodes or mixed states, are when people feel symptoms of depression and mania or hypomania at the same time.

 In very severe cases, symptoms of psychosis may develop.
 In a psychotic episode, a person loses touch with reality.
 They may see, hear or believe things that the people around them do not.

 Types of bipolar disorder

-There are various types of bipolar disorder.
+There are various types of bipolar disorder, sometimes known as bipolar spectrum disorders (BSDs).
 These include: